nickk-h/Diabetes-Dataset-Analysis/README.md

 # Diabetes-Dataset-Analysis
-This project consists of analysing the Diabetes dataset, detailing findings in a report.
+This project consists of analysing the Diabetes dataset, detailing findings in a report 'diabetesreport.pdf'.